The application is now closed. Stay tuned for the winners announcement soon!

 Inspired by Jewish values, the National Council for Jewish Women (NCJW) strives for social justice by improving the quality of life for women, children and families and by safeguarding individual rights and freedoms.

-The Tanette Goldberg Scholarship for Social Justice was established in memory of Tanette Goldberg (1926-2013), past president of the National Council of Jewish Women, San Francisco Section from 1990 to 1993.
+The Tanette Goldberg Memorial Scholarship for Social Justice was established in memory of Tanette Goldberg (1926-2013), Past President of NCJW SF from 1990 to 1993.
 Tanette was recognized for her work in 2007 when she received the NCJW Hannah G. Solomon Award.
-Tanette was a tireless and committed community volunteer.
-She worked to solve issues in the public schools where her children attended and in the community.
-She fervently believed in justice, equality, and effecting positive change, whether in the Jewish community or her neighborhood.
+Tanette was a tireless and committed community volunteer who fervently believed in justice, equality, and affecting positive change.
+She worked to solve issues in her neighborhood and in the larger Jewish community, including work with the Jewish Community Relations Council and supporting her husband in his decades-long involvement with Hebrew Free Loan.